 Any of these documents will confirm your name:

 Any of these documents will confirm your address:

 Making a new registration at DVLA will require some supporting documentation as well.
 You will need to send:

 In some cases you will also need to send extra forms and support documents if your vehicle is:

 As a rule, the Driver and Vehicle Licensing Agency inspect vehicles before issuing new registrations.
 DVLA send the V5C registration certificate (log book) once it gets approved and return any identity documents.
 A new V5C log book registration will show:

 The DVLA do not make any guarantees for the return of the documents by any specific date.
 Even so, you should receive the new registration certificate within 6 weeks of them getting your application.

 Note: You can get your documents returned by special delivery.
-But, you will need to provide a prepaid self-addressed, special delivery envelope.
-Contact DVLA after 6 weeks if you do not get a response from them.
+But, you would need to provide a prepaid self-addressed, special delivery envelope.
+Contact DVLA after six (6) weeks if you do not get a response from them.

 There is a single fee of £55 to register and tax a vehicle for the first time with DVLA.
 Payment methods include a cheque or postal order.
-But, you cannot send cash through the post.
+But, you should not send cash through the post.

 Some exemptions exist and there will be no fee for new registrations of some vehicles, such as: